mglantz/magnusandmyriam.github.io/festivities_en.md

 # When is the wedding?
 - The wedding happens 2022-07-30, so book it now in your calenders.
-- The schedule for the wedding is to be decided, right now, when you need to have arrived is: 14:30 (CET).
+- The schedule for the wedding is to be decided, right now, when you need to have arrived is: 14:30 (CET) and that it will include a beautiful cermony, delicious food and an open bar.
 ```
 14:30: Everyone has arrived.
 14:30-03:00 To be decided.